srinathln7/zkp-authentication/README.md

   - Develop deployment scripts to automate the process of deploying the gRPC server and client containers to the Amazon Web Services (AWS) platform.
 This streamlines the deployment process and facilitates scalability and reliability.

 * Chaum-Pedersen ZKP using Elliptic Curve Cryptography (ECC):
   - Enhance the Chaum-Pedersen Zero Knowledge Proof Protocol by implementing it using Elliptic Curve Cryptography (ECC).
-ECC offers efficient and robust cryptographic operations, resulting in improved performance and security for the ZKP protocol.

 * Integration of SQL/NoSQL Database:
   - Integrate a SQL or NoSQL database into the ZKP authentication protocol to enable persistent data storage.
 Storing user data in a database ensures that user information is retained across server restarts and provides better support for user management and authentication.